tirami/udadisi-engine/README.md

 * DB_PASSWORD - db user password (defaults to udadisi if not set)

 ### Sample Data
-Currently the data is populated with 200 tweets from 5 Twitter accounts that I randomly selected.
+Currently the data is populated with 200 tweets from 1 offical source Twitter account and 5 additional Twitter accounts that I randomly selected.
 Some of them have related terms.

 ### Setting up Postgres database
     createuser --createdb --login -P udadisi